mhausenblas/eksphemeral/README.md

 A simple Amazon EKS manager for ephemeral dev/test clusters, using AWS Lambda and AWS Fargate, allowing you to launch an EKS cluster with an automatic tear-down after a given time.

-In order to build the service, clone this repo, and make sure you've got the `aws` CLI, [SAM CLI](https://github.com/awslabs/aws-sam-cli), and the [Fargate CLI](https://somanymachines.com/fargate/) installed.
+In order to use EKSphemeral, clone this repo, and make sure you've got `jq`, the `aws` CLI and the [Fargate CLI](https://somanymachines.com/fargate/) installed.

-All the dependencies: AWS Lambda, AWS Fargate, Amazon EKS, Docker, `aws`, `sam`, `fargate` and `jq`.

 ## Preparation